-- From Shure Wireless Workbench software, open the Firmware Update Manager: Tools > Firmware Update Manager. - 2.
-Click Check Now to view new versions available for download. - 3.
-Select the updates and click download. - 4.
+- 1. From Shure Wireless Workbench software, open the Shure Update Utility: Tools > Shure Update Utility. - 2.
+Click the update button (for example, 5 Updates Available) to view new firmware versions available to download.

+- 3. Select the updates and click Download.
+The new downloads are added to the Firmware tab, making them available to install on the device hardware. - 4.
 Connect the receiver and computer to the same network. - 5.
-Download the latest firmware to the receiver.
+From the Update Devices tab, download the latest firmware to the receiver.